danhawkins/dannyhawkins-me/content/posts/go-vite-react-embed.md

 We have a new condition in RegiserHandlers that checks if the env is dev and if so we call setupDevProxy.

 All this does is create a balancer group with one member (the vite dev server) and use a skipper function if the path is prefixed with /api.
-This keeps out api routes isolated.
+This keeps our api routes isolated.

 I found this to work really well so far, and the developer experience is the best I have had so far when working on fullstack web applications.